In this brief guide, we will look at some amazing ENFJ fictional characters, and also discuss some personality traits of the ENFJ personality.

 Lupin is caring: “Have a chocolate, it’ll help”; and his loyalty knows no bounds even in cases where it might go against his rigi beliefs about right and wrong:

 “You should have realised,” said Lupin quietly.
-“If Voldemort didn’t kill you, we would.
+“If Voldemort didn’t finish you off, we would.
 Goodbye, Peter.”

 Mary Poppins: Mary Poppins